wiremock/wiremock.org/src/content/docs/dotnet/what-is-wiremock-net.md

 1. Configure the response returned by the HTTP API when it receives a specific request.
 2. Capture the incoming HTTP requests and write assertions for that requests.
 3. Identify the stubbed or captured HTTP requests by using request matching
-4. Configure request matchers by comparing the request.
+4. Configure request matchers by comparing the request
 5. URL, path, request method, request headers, cookies and request body
 6. Run it as a standalone process. (flexible deployments)
 7. Or integrate it in your unit-tests